 Montana uses the Uniform Probate Code, which simplifies the probate process, so making a living trust may be more trouble than it saves.

 Montana has a simplified probate process for small estates (under $50,000).
-If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding it.
+See Mont.
+Code Ann. § 72-3-1101.
+If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding probate with a living trust.

 Yes, you always need a will.
 A will provides a backup plan for any property that doesn't make it into your trust.
 For example, if you acquire new property and don't add it to your trust before you die, that property won't pass under the terms of the trust document.
 You can use a will to name someone to inherit property that you haven't left to a particular person or entity in your trust.